anooptejt/opsmx-spinnaker-operator/scripts/README.md

 ```

-# push_to_quay.sh
+# bundle.sh
-A script that pushes the application bundle to Quay using the operator-courier.
+A script that creates the Red Hat operator bundle by replacing the default registry and repositories in the bundle yaml files.
+Can also optionally push the bundle as an application to Quay using the operator-courier

 ```
-Usage: ./push_to_quay.sh [OPTION...]
+Usage: ./bundle.sh [OPTION...]
-  -b|--operator-bundle=DIR  Location of the Operator bundle to upload to Quay -n|--poackage-name=STRING The name of the application bundle -u|--quay-user=STRING     Username of the quay account to retrieve the auth token -p|--quay-password=STRING Password for the quay account to retrieve the auth token -V|--version=VERSION      Version of the Operator Application to tag in the upload -v|--verbose              Does nothing
+  -b|--bundle-location=DIR  Location of the Operator bundle to upload to Quay -r|--make-redhat-bundle   Flag that sets the creation of a zipped redhat bundle that swaps the repos out -n|--package-name=STRING  The name of the application bundle -u|--quay-user=STRING     Username of the quay account to retrieve the auth token -p|--quay-password=STRING Password for the quay account to retrieve the auth token -V|--version=VERSION      Version of the Operator Application to tag in the upload -v|--verbose              Does nothing
   -h|--help                 This usage
-  e.g., ./push_to_quay.sh -b ../bundle -u devopsmx -p 'password' -V 1.16.0 -n open-enterprise-spinnaker
+  e.g., ./bundle.sh -b ../bundle -u devopsmx -p 'password' -V 1.16.0 -n open-enterprise-spinnaker
+        ./bundle.sh -b ../bundle -V 1.16.0 -n open-enterprise-spinnaker -r
 ```